M4Numbers/personal-website/README.md

 ## ToDo list of things

-* Refactor routes to delegate into a journey folder
 * Write tests for the website
-* Add in a Redis instance for forcing login expiry and AC
 * Extend the statistics page to have a few more metrics in it
 * Restyle some of the admin background items